JeremyBYU/OrganizedPointFilters/README.md

 If you want to run the examples then you need to install the following (from main directory):

-1. `pip install -r requirements-dev.txt`
+1. `pip install -r dev-requirements.txt`

 ## Documentation